tokio-rs/tokio/CONTRIBUTING.md

 cargo test --all-features
 ```

-Clippy must be run using the MSRV, so Tokio can avoid having to `#[allow]` new
-lints whose fixes would be incompatible with the current MSRV:
+Clippy respects the `rust-version` field in `Cargo.toml` (as of 1.64.0), so
+it is OK to use a newer version of the toolchain than the current MSRV.
+However, it's usually best to use the same toolchain version for Clippy that
+is used in CI (defined by `env.rust_clippy` in [ci.yml][ci.yml]):

+[ci.yml]: .github/workflows/ci.yml

 <!--
 When updating this, also update: